Wholesome Easy Chapter Books for Girls Ages 6 – 9 (No Sassiness)

 Amy and the Missing Puppy (Critter Club) by Callie Barkley

-Amelia Bedelia Unleashed by Herman Parish, illustrated by Lynne Avril
+Amelia Bedelia Means Business by Herman Parish, illustrated by Lynne Avril

 I’ve been enjoying these updated Amelia chapter books by the original author’s son.
-In this story, Amelia searches for the perfect puppy in her typical, quirky Amelia Bedelia way.
+In this story, Amelia tries to make money for a new bike.
+Great for 2nd graders (second graders) who love goofy humor and wordplay.

 A to Z Mysteries by Rob Roy